 PROTECTION COATING FOR ALUMINIUM FINNED TUBING

 Q. We manufacture heat exchangers which are used in the gold mining industry for the cooling of the air.
-It has been an industry standard to use copper finned tubes which are coated with lead/tin as a sacrificial coating to protect the cooper from being attacked by the highly corrosive atmosphere under ground in the mines.
+It has been an industry standard to use copper finned tubes which are coated with lead/tin as a sacrificial coating to protect the copper from being attacked by the highly corrosive atmosphere under ground in the mines.

 The corrosive atmosphere is caused from the fumes which are created from the explosives used to break the rock.
 These fumes are Nitrous and when they pass through the heat exchanger they mix with the condensate which is formed by the dropping of the air temperature to dew point.